FREE Case Review (866) 588-0600

 What is Fail to Comply with Recognizance?

-Failure to Comply (with Recognizance or Undertaking) is a commonly laid offense which typically results in jail time upon conviction.
-It is an offense against the Administration of Justice to violate a supervisory order imposed pending a criminal charge.
+Failure to Comply with Recognizance is a commonly laid offense that typically results in jail time upon conviction.

 What is the Punishment for Failure to Appear After an OR Release?